theswamis/open-source-leadership/celebrate.md

 # Why Celebrate?

 # Take Action
 1. Pick one thing to celebrate.
-Write down the reasons why it is important to celebrate
+Write down the reasons why it is important to celebrate.
-2. Plan a celebration.
+2. Plan and give a celebration.
 3. Write your thoughts on how the celebration was received.
 Capture ideas on what went well and what can be improved.

 # Questions